Thursday, September 9th, 2010

 My interpretation of Nathaniel Tatum Senior and Junior in 1702-1705 is this: The immigrant Nathaniel Tatum (1599/1604 to 1674/75) was already dead.
 His son Nathaniel is now Senior (or "II") in the 1702 and 1704/05 records.
 There is no evidence that Nathaniel Senior or "II" had a son named Nathaniel Tatum "III."
 County records often used senior and junior to separate two persons by their age, not necessarily father and son.
 Therefore using this logic, Nathaniel Tatum, Junior should be the son of Samuel Tatum I.

-12 July 1715 Prince George County: Nathaniel Tatum appeared in court and appointed the administrator of his father's estate – Samuel Tatum.
+1715 July 12 - Prince George County: Nathaniel Tatum appeared in court and appointed the administrator of his father's estate (who is) Samuel Tatum.
 Brothers-in-law Richard Carlisle and Thomas Mitchell provided his security.

 (Tidewater Virginia Families, by Virginia Lee Hutcheson Davis 1989)